Postage stamps and postal history of the United Kingdom: Victorian era

 Surface-printed stamps first appeared in the form of a 4d stamp in 1855, printed by De La Rue, and subsequently became the standard type.
 1/2d (halfpenny) and 1 1/2d (penny halfpenny – pronounced pennyhaypny or threehaypence) engraved stamps issued in 1870 were the last engraved types of Queen Victoria; the next would not appear until 1913.
 Surface-printed stamps of the 1860s and 1870s all used the same profile of Victoria, but a variety of frames, watermarks, and corner lettering.

 A 5-shilling (abbreviated as 5/- or 5s) (£0.25) stamp first appeared in 1867, followed by 10 shilling (£0.50) and £1 values in 1878, culminating in a £5 stamp in 1882.

 Meanwhile, the age of the Penny Reds had come to an end along with the Perkins Bacon printing contract.
 The new low values were also surface-printed: first was a penny stamp coloured Venetian red in a square frame, issued in 1880.
 However, the passage of the Customs and Inland Revenue Act 1881 necessitated new stamps valid also as revenue stamps, and so the Penny Lilac was issued in that year, inscribed "POSTAGE AND INLAND REVENUE".
 This stamp remained the standard letter stamp for the remainder of Victoria's reign, and vast quantities were printed.
 Later issues were inscribed POSTAGE & REVENUE which became the more familiar POSTAGE REVENUE.

 1883 and 1884 saw experimentation with stamps using fugitive inks with the 'Lilac and Green Issue'.
 These were rather plain designs, low values in lilac and high values in green, because those were the only colours available.
-They succeeded in their purpose – relatively few of the stamps survived usage, their colours fading away when soaked from the envelope – but they were not liked by the public.
+They succeeded in their purpose – relatively few of the stamps survived usage, their colours fading away when soaked from the envelope – and they were not liked by the public.

 The last major issue of Victoria was the Jubilee Issue of 1887, a set of twelve designs ranging from 1/2d to 1s, most printed in two colours or on coloured paper.
 (Although issued during the Jubilee year, they were not issued specifically for the occasion, and are thus not commemoratives.)

 British colonies such as Barbados, Nevis, Fiji, Trinidad, British Guiana, and India at one time all used the William Wyon portrait of Queen Victoria on their stamps.
 Many formerly colonised countries whose head of state is the British monarch still include the monarch's profile, although some have branched out to stamps depicting scenery, birds or beasts without the profile.